lappsgrid-incubator/vocabulary-dsl/README.md

 ## Makefile

-While the build and dependency management is done with Maven a Makefile is also included to simplify common tasks.
+While the build and dependency management is done with Maven, a Makefile is also included to simplify common tasks related to creating an ddeploying the jar file.

 ### Common Goals